 🔪 How to make

-- While the sauce is cooking, get the room temperature cheese mixture and fill the rigatoni noodles using a pastry tube.
+While the sauce is cooking, get the room temperature cheese mixture and fill the rigatoni noodles using a pastry tube.
 You only need to fill each one halfway up.
-(If the mixture is too thick to pipe, try blending it so it's smooth enough to pass through).

 - Depending on where you live and cannot get your hands on some good ricotta cheese, you can substitute it for any local goat cheese.